Zach Sherwin

-Zach Sherwin (born July 1, 1980) is an American comedian, rapper, writer, and actor best known for writing for and performing in the Epic Rap Battles of History YouTube series, as well as writing for Crazy Ex-Girlfriend on The CW.
+Zachary James Sherwin (born July 1, 1980) is an American comedian, rapper, writer, and actor best known for writing for and performing in the Epic Rap Battles of History YouTube series, as well as writing for Crazy Ex-Girlfriend on The CW.
 He specializes in comedic rap.
 He previously performed with The Late Night Players under the stage name "MC Mr. Napkins".

 Early life and education

 Sherwin was born on July 1, 1980, to a Jewish family in East Cleveland, Ohio, and raised in Cincinnati, Ohio, and southwest Missouri.
 His mother was a rabbi and has said he feels deeply connected to his Jewish identity.

 In high school, Sherwin took debate which he credits delving into hip hop.
 He attended college at Brandeis University and graduated in 2002.
 At Brandeis, Sherwin became an Ethics Center Student Fellow (known as the Sorensen Fellowship since 2009) while interning at Ikamva Labantu in Cape Town, South Africa.
 While in college, Sherwin started a sketch comedy group, The Late Night Players.
 His fellow members included Andrew Slack and Seth Reibstein, founders of the Harry Potter Alliance, and Aaron Kagan.